return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_drv_h.rst

 Members
 -------

-valid
-    Whether the entry is valid, which also implies that the execbuf code holds a reference to the resource, and it's placed on the validation list.

 handle
     User-space handle of a resource.

 res
     Non-ref-counted pointer to the resource.

-node
+private
     *undescribed*

+valid_handle
+    Whether the \ ``handle``\  member is valid.

+valid
+    Whether the entry is valid, which also implies that the execbuf code holds a reference to the resource, and it's placed on the validation list.

 .. _`vmw_res_cache_entry.description`: